 You are always keen to challenge the norms and find new ways to improve, by making technical decisions and introducing best practices.
 Research into new technologies and approaches is a core part of your work and influences the technical roadmap directly.

 Furthermore, you enjoy working in a small team that tries to operate agile and without much overhead.
 Having result-oriented discussions with your peers to find the best solutions is your daily routine.

 Running scalable infrastructure on AWS is not new to you.

 You have a good understanding of modern cloud infrastructure best practices.

 You have a good coding background.
 The skill set has shifted due to the DevOps movement.

 Having experience with running Node.js services in production would be big plus.

 Having experience with Docker and ecosystem would be a big plus.

-You care about software: “How it is done is as important as having it done”.
+You care about solutions: “How it is done is as important as having it done”.

 You are passionate about sharing your knowledge and experience among the team.